fullstack-development/blockchain-wiki-en/concepts/bridges/README.md

 - **Extensibility** — the ability to support any domain.
 - **Generalizability** — the ability to process arbitrary cross-domain data.

-You can read more about the trilemma in [this article] (https://medium.com/connext/the-interoperability-trilemma-657c2cf69f17).
+You can read more about the trilemma [in this article](https://medium.com/connext/the-interoperability-trilemma-657c2cf69f17).
 I’ll just provide a visual representation of the trilemma from this article:

 ![interoperability-trilemma](./img/interoperability-trilemma.png)